-Can the president appoint whomever he wishes to serve as acting DNI during the period between the resignation of Dan Coats (effective Aug.
+Can the president appoint whomever he wishes to serve as acting director of national intelligence (DNI) during the period between the resignation of Dan Coats (effective Aug.
 15) and Senate confirmation of a successor?
 The president seems to think so, indicating in a tweet yesterday that “the Acting Director will be named shortly.”

 The Intelligence Studies Essay: "After you, Alphonse," or Why Two Different Intelligence Agencies Now Attend National Security Council Meetings, Whether It Matters, and How to Mitigate the Potential Hazards